TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DHCPOptionSpace.md

 ```

 ## DESCRIPTION
-This function is used to query a list DHCP option spaces from BloxOneDDI.
+This function is used to query a list DHCP option spaces from Universal DDI.

 ## EXAMPLES